Application Deadline: December 16, 2019 (11:59pm PT)

-- A short written description (3000 characters maximum, including spaces) of the scientific discovery that you (the applicant) would like to share on camera and its importance, for a non-expert but scientific audience (e.g. an undergraduate student in the biological sciences).
+- A short written description (3000 characters maximum, including spaces) of the scientific discovery that you (the applicant) would like to share on camera and its importance, for a non-expert but scientific audience (e.g. undergraduate students in the biological sciences).
 This short research description should make clear why the research is interesting and novel, and explain the ‘so what?’ of your work.
 You are welcome to use stories and analogies to accomplish this.
 You DO NOT need to submit a video for this.

 The winners will be selected in two phases.

-Phase 2 – Winner Selection: Finalists will give a 20-minute audition talk in English using videoconference to the iBiology staff.
+Phase 2 – Winner Selection: Finalists will give a 20-minute audition talk in English using videoconference to iBiology staff.
 Information about the 20-minute talk, including the deadline and guidelines, will be supplied to the finalists before the audition.
 Four winners will be selected from the pool of finalists, based on both the science and clarity of the talks.